CHLAMYDIA

 Common symptoms |

-Asymptomatic (urogenital, anorectal, pharyngeal) in over 80% of Mucopurulent cervical discharge, easily induced endocervical bleeding, urethritis with a mucoid or watery urethral discharge, dysuria.
-People assigned female at birth: PID- Pelvic pain, abnormal bleeding patterns (intermenstrual bleeding or post coital bleeding), dyspareunia, fever, nausea, vomiting (see PID) People assigned male at birth: epididymo-orchitis-scrotal pain, swelling, erythema (See Epididymitis) Ano-Rectal - Anal discharge/pain eye - conjunctivitis throat - pharyngiitis |
+Asymptomatic (urogenital, anorectal, pharyngeal) in over 80% of people Mucopurulent cervical discharge easily induced endocervical bleeding, urethritis with a mucoid or watery urethral discharge, dysuria.
+PID- Pelvic pain, abnormal bleeding patterns (intermenstrual bleeding or post-coital bleeding), dyspareunia, fever, nausea, vomiting (see PID) Epididymo-orchitis-scrotal pain, swelling, erythema (See Epididymo-orchitis) Ano-Rectal - Anal discharge/pain, or bleeding Eye - conjunctivitis Throat - pharyngiitis |

 Likelihood of transmission per act of condomless intercourse | <5% |